 Live weight is the amount the animal weighs before butchering.
 Generally speaking this will be in the 1200-1600 lb arena.

-Hanging weight is the weight of the animal after it has been dispatched and the head, skin, organs and front and rear fetlocks removed.
+Hanging weight is the weight of the whole cow after it has been dispatched and the head, skin, organ meats and front and rear fetlocks removed.

 Generally speaking, the hanging weight is about 60% of the live weight.